DeuxHuitHuit/ajax_checkbox/README.md

 ### REQUIREMENTS ###

-- Symphony CMS version 2.3.4 and up (as of the day of the last release of this extension)
+- Symphony CMS version 2.4 and up (as of the day of the last release of this extension)
-- You also need this pull request: <https://github.com/symphonycms/symphony-2/pull/1870>

 ### INSTALLATION ###